siderolabs/talos/docs/osctl/osctl_cluster_create.md

-      --kubernetes-version string   desired kubernetes version to run (default "1.17.0") --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024) --workers int                 the number of workers to create (default 1)
+      --kubernetes-version string   desired kubernetes version to run (default "1.17.0") --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024) --mtu int                     MTU of the docker bridge network (default 1500) --wait                        wait for the cluster to be ready before returning --workers int                 the number of workers to create (default 1)
 ```